leafo/gh-actions-lua/README.md

 This example:

-* Uses Lua 5.1.5
+* Uses Lua 5.1.5 — You can use another version by chaning the `luaVersion` varible.
+LuaJIT versions can be used by prefixing the version with `luajit-`, i.e. `luajit-2.1.0-beta3`
-* Assumes you have a .rockspec file in your root directory of your repository
+* Uses a `.rockspec` file the root directory of your repository to install dependencies and test packaging the module via `luarocks make`

+View the documentation for the individual actions (linked above) to learn more about how they work.

 ### Version build matrix